Stuycs-K/final-project-10-shrestha-anna-chen-regina/WORKLOG.md

 Did more research on lsb audio steganography, attempted to use Python's wav module to manipulate audio bytes.
 Realized we could use Files.readAllBytes(*Path*) to get bytes[]...
 We didn't need something specific to an audio file, and we can deal with frequency as an extra portion after we finish the rest.
 Decryption version 1 completed, tests needed to be run(find encrypting tools online).

+### Wed, 5/29

+Start testing decode (difficult without encode / terminating string).
+Steghide didn't have the terminating string so manually added it using hexdump.
+Moved to normal java file because Processing had file not found error.
+Realized loadBytes() was for all general files, and will be moving back into Processing and continuing tests.

+### Mon, 5/26

+D

 ### Mon, 5/26

 D